irondash/native_toolchain_rust/native_toolchain_rust/README.md

 For example, when user tries to build your package without having Rust installed, they get the following error message:
 ```
 Rustup not found.
-Please run native_doctor in your project to fix the issues:
+Please run native_doctor in your project to fix the issue:

 dart pub global activate native_doctor
 dart pub global run native_doctor